Augsburg stage 2-1 comeback win to snap hosts Bayern's unbeaten Bundesliga run

 Augsburg found more and more space after the break as Bayern's tempo dropped even further, and they tested Bayern keeper Jonas Urbig with a shot from Elvis Rexhbecaj and a fine free kick from Alexis Claude-Maurice.

-They got their deserved equaliser in the 75th when Brazilian Chaves scored with the back of his head from a corner.
+They got their deserved equaliser in the 75th when Brazilian Chaves, who signed for the club on Thursday, scored with the back of his head from a corner.

 Six minutes later they completed their sensational comeback with Massengo tapping in from close range from a well-timed Dimitris Giannoulis cutback.
-Bayern hit the post with Olise's shot in stoppage time.
+Bayern still had time to hit the post with Olise's shot in stoppage time but could not avoid their first league loss of the season.